 Viusic is the music of visual art.

 Special Thanks to Martin Stebbing, without his help and support, Quantumflow would still only be a dream, to Johan Gielis, for helping me better understand the Superformula, polar and cartesian coordinate systems, and last but not least, to the programming Master Oleg Bayborodin, for helping my ideas of combining Superflow with the Superformula become particle reality.
 Quantumflow releases the potential I saw in this simple algorithm.
 Superflow has become much more than I ever dreamed of.

 Z-Depth, Viusic Piece #12, is the beginning journey into stereoscopic vision, and requires red-cyan glasses to view correctly.

-Programmed by Oleg Bayborodin (orbaz.com) and Ian Clemmer
+Programmed by Oleg Bayborodin (http://www.orbaz.com) and Ian Clemmer

-Superflow Elements and other Motion Design Scripts available at v-motion.co/
+Superflow and other Plugins & Scripts for the visual artist available at http://www.v-motion.co/